launchbadge/sqlx/README.md

  * **Truly Asynchronous**.
 Built from the ground-up using [async-std] using async streams for maximum concurrency.

  * **Type-safe SQL** (if you want it) without DSLs.
 Use the `query!()` macro to check your SQL and bind parameters at compile time.
-(You can stil use dynamic SQL queries if you like.)
+(You can still use dynamic SQL queries if you like.)

  * **Pure Rust**.
 The Postgres and MySQL/MariaDB drivers are written in pure Rust using **zero** unsafe code.